ASSERT-KTH/Proof-of-Patch/README.md

 **A curated dataset of smart contract security audits with patch/mitigation indicators from Solodit**

-## ⚠️ YOU ARE ON THE "only-dataset" BRANCH
-This branch is not compatible with main as it is mean to execute the evaluation of PoCo (see [PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts](https://arxiv.org/abs/2511.02780)).
+Dataset used for the evaluation of PoCo (see [PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts](https://arxiv.org/abs/2511.02780)).

-Therefore, the scrapping info and POCs are removed from the data.
-For full dataset reproduction, see [main branch](https://github.com/ASSERT-KTH/Proof-of-Patch/).

 ## 📋 Curated Findings Table